Ex-husband of Vail Valley woman: ‘Didn’t stash her in a dumpster’

 - Tampering with evidence: Police and prosecutors say she concocted evidence to support her story, which they say she also concocted.

-EAGLE — Police arrested Linnea Hayda three times for domestic violence before she was found in a Vail dumpster, according to testimony in her felony trial.
+EAGLE — Police arrested Linnea Hayda three times on misdemeanor domestic violence charges before she was found in a Vail dumpster, according to testimony Monday in her felony trial.

-After she was found, Hayda attempted suicide twice in two weeks, she was found unconscious and hospitalized for a drug overdose, and was involuntarily placed under a psychiatric hold, according to testimony in court.
+After she was found, Hayda attempted suicide twice in two weeks, she was found unconscious and hospitalized for a drug overdose and was involuntarily placed under a psychiatric hold, according to testimony.

-Hayda’s trial continued Monday morning with the second day of testimony from her most recent ex-husband.
-Hayda claimed that on March 26, 2018, her ex-husband abducted her from the Avon parking lot when she was leaving work, put a bag over her head, threw her in the back of her car, zip-tied her wrists and ankles and dropped her in a dumpster near the Vail apartment complex where they once lived together.
+Hayda’s most recent ex-husband, with whom she has two children, was back on the stand Monday in District Court.
+Hayda claimed that on March 26, 2018, her ex-husband abducted her from an Avon parking lot when she was leaving work, put a bag over her head, threw her in the back of her car, zip-tied her wrists and ankles and dropped her in a dumpster near the Vail apartment complex where they once lived together.

 Vail Police and prosecutors with the District Attorney’s Office claim none of that is true.
-They say Hayda put herself in that dumpster, concocted her story to implicate her ex-husband to manipulate a custody battle over their two children, and then lied to police about it.
+They say Hayda put herself in that dumpster, concocted her story to implicate her ex-husband in an effort to manipulate a custody battle and then lied to police about it.

-‘Didn’t stash her in a Dumpster’
+‘Didn’t stash her in a dumpster’

-Her ex-husband took the stand just before noon Friday, testified that afternoon and wrapped up his testimony at 10:15 a.m.
+Her ex-husband, who took the stand just before noon Friday, testified for the rest of the day Friday between starts and stops by both legal teams and wrapped up his testimony at 10:15 a.m.
 Monday.

 Defense attorney Thea Reiff and Deputy District Attorney Johnny Lombardi sparred over questions, with Reiff digging at the Vail Police Department’s investigation and Lombardi drilling holes in Hayda’s version of events.